Go to the first, previous, next, last section, table of contents.

 $- current option flags as specified upon invocation, by the set builtin command, or those set by the shell itself (such as the -i option).

 $$ process ID of the shell.
-In a () subshell, it expands to the process ID of the invoking shell, not the subshell.
+In a ( command,…) subshell, it is replaced with the process ID of the invoking shell, not the subshell.

 $!process ID of the most recently executed background (asynchronous) command.

-When checking mail, this parameter holds the name of the mail file.
+When checking mail holds the name of the mail file.

 Expansions